JustinSoflin/Introduction-to-Tableau/README.md

 <br>

-# Airbnb Revenue Optimization with Tableau
+# Project 2: Airbnb Revenue Optimization with Tableau
 In this project, I explore how to identify the best times and locations for maximizing Airbnb rental income.
 The objective is to provide actionable insights for hosts seeking to increase profitability.

 **Beginning:** the client has raw Airbnb listing and booking data but no clear understanding of seasonal patterns, geographic trends, or pricing opportunities.